NVIDIA/cutlass/media/docs/cute/0t_mma_atom.md

 for that specific operation.
 It defines the arguments and interface it expects.
-Operation structs have minimal software dependencies -- they do not use layouts, tensors, or non-standard numeric data types.
+Operation structs have minimal software dependencies -- they do not use layouts, tensors, or non-standard numeric data types -- and describe only the physical inputs and outputs to the instruction.
 Different structs have different names that describe what the MMA instruction does.
 We will explain the naming scheme below.

-A corresponding `MMA_Traits` struct specialization defines meta-information about the Operation, such as the compute types, the logical shape of the operation, and the `Layout`s of threads and values within the operation.
+A corresponding `MMA_Traits` struct specialization defines meta-information about the Operation, such as the logical compute types, the logical shape of the operation, and the `Layout`s of threads and values within the operation.
 The `MMA_Traits` struct takes the Operation as a template parameter.
 CuTe specializes `MMA_Traits` for each Operation type that it supports.